kubermatic/docs/content/kubermatic/master/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 #### Expose Grafana & Alertmanager UI

 After deploying MLA components into a KKP Seed cluster, Grafana and Alertmanager UI are exposed only via ClusterIP services by default.
-To expose them to users outside of the Seed cluster with proper authentication in place, we will use the [IAP Helm chart](https://github.com/kubermatic/kubermatic/tree/master/charts/iap) from the Kubermatic repository.
+To expose them to users outside of the Seed cluster with proper authentication in place, we will use the [IAP Helm chart](https://github.com/kubermatic/kubermatic/tree/master/charts/iap) from the Kubermatic Installer package.

 As a matter of rule, to integrate well with KKP UI, Grafana and Alertmanager should be exposed at the URL `https://<any-prefix>.<seed-name>.<kkp-domain>`, for example: